thufv/thufv.github.io/_research/tcad23-artifact.md

 ### Directory Structure of the Artifact

-The artifact consists of the following four directories:
+The artifact consists of the following directories:

   - `./build`